Alexander Tolmer

 In November 1853, following an inquiry into police morale and efficiency, Tolmer was demoted to Chief Inspector (he ascribed the blame to Stuart, his temporary replacement while on Gold Escort duty), and six months later was sidelined to the Public Service.

 In December 1853, a board of enquiry ratified Stuart's suspension, and furthermore relieved Tolmer of command of the force, offering it to T. S. O'Halloran and, surprisingly, reinstated Tolmer as Chief Inspector.
 These moves followed the confessions of W. B. Orde, Tolmer's chief clerk, that he had been complicit in Tolmer's machinations against his subordinates.

 Superintendent Tolmer was sacked by Police Commissioner Warburton in 1856.
 A well-attended meeting at Green's Exchange in March 1856 sent a letter of protest to Governor MacDonnell.

 In 1882, he published his book Reminiscences of an Adventurous and Chequered Career at Home and at the Antipodes.
 The book is in two volumes (both available at the Internet Archive).
 It has been described, by the Australian Dictionary of Biography, as "an engaging and egotistical work".

+Jubilee 150 Walkway Plaque commemorating Alexander Tolmer.

 Despite Alexander Tolmer's alleged character flaws and involvement in various disputes, there cannot be much doubt that his initiative and determination in relation to the implementation of the overland Gold Escort helped save South Australia from an economic crisis at a most vulnerable time in the colony's development.
 This feat alone earned him the respect and appreciation of many South Australians.
 He was energetic in his pursuit of law and order in the young colony over a long period and as Police Commissioner implemented significant reform and innovation to the service.
 He has been recognised with a plaque in the Jubilee 150 Walkway on the footpath of North Terrace, Adelaide.

 Tolmer died in 1890 and was buried at the Mitcham Cemetery in an Anglican service.
 A son, Alexander H. D. Tolmer, was a drover, explorer, and manager of Arkaba Station.